shawwc23/lab1/command-line.md

 5. List the files there.
 Do you see the same files and in the file explorer?
 Hint: `ls` exercises/  homework/  stuff/
-6. Navigate back to the home folder.
+6. Navigate back to the ho me folder.
 Use the dedicated shortcut for home folder.
 Hint `~`.

 7. Commit and push your changes.